 The German team emerged from the tunnel for the start of the second half without Karl-Heinz Rummenigge, who still seemed unable to shake off his injury problems.
 The skipper had clearly not been his usual self, and made way for the solid if unspectacular Uwe Reinders while the captain’s armband was handed to Manny Kaltz.
 Despite the enforced change in personnel the second half started as the first had ended, with the Germans doing the attacking while the disappointingly timid Spaniards tried their best to get into the match in front of an impatient home crowd that had been given little to cheer about.

-With just five minutes played in the second half, the Mannschaft finally got the break they deserved.
-Uli Stielike – playing on his home club ground – picked the ball up on the left just inside the Spanish half, and had plenty of time to roll the ball inside to Dremmler, who almost nonchalantly skipped past his marker before being left to drill a right-footed shot from some twenty-five yards.
-The ball skidded low towards the target, Arconada could only palm it away, and the alert Littbarski arrived at pace to slot the ball into the net with his left foot to finally break the deadlock and silence the home crowd.
+With just five minutes played in the second half, the Mannschaft would finally get the break they deserved.
+Uli Stielike – playing on his home club ground – picked the ball up on the left just inside the Spanish half, and had plenty of time to roll it inside to Dremmler, who almost nonchalantly skipped past his marker before being left to drill a right-footed shot from some twenty-five yards.
+The ball skidded low towards the target, Arconada could only palm it away, and the alert Littbarski arrived at pace to slot it into the net with his left foot to finally break the deadlock – and silence the home crowd.